 “We’re in the middle of an obvious [trend] right now: machine learning and artificial intelligence.
 Over the past decades computers have broadly automated tasks that programmers could describe with clear rules and algorithms.
 Modern machine learning techniques now allow us to do the same for tasks where describing the precise rules is much harder.
 At Amazon, we’ve been engaged in the practical application of machine learning for many years now.
 Some of this work is highly visible: our autonomous Prime Air delivery drones; the Amazon Go convenience store that uses machine vision to eliminate checkout lines; and Alexa our cloud-based AI assistant.
 (We still struggle to keep Echo in stock, despite our best efforts.
 A high-quality problem, but a problem.
 We’re working on it.)
 But much of what we do with machine learning happens beneath the surface.
 Machine learning drives our algorithms for demand forecasting, product search ranking, product and deals recommendations, merchandising placements, fraud detection, translations, and much more.
 Though less visible, much of the impact of machine learning will be of this type – quietly but meaningfully improving core operations.
 Inside AWS, we’re excited to lower the costs and barriers to machine learning and AI so organizations of all sizes can take advantage of these advanced techniques.“

-In fact, AWS’ relationship to the venture world started off somewhat fraught.
-Amazon CTO Werner Vogels said that VCs initially loathed AWS because it “robbed them of the opportunity to get significant chunks of young businesses” by providing previously unaffordable computer infrastructure.
-But he also notes that it has increasingly been accepted because it allows VCs to spread risk across a greater number of smaller startups.
+However, AWS’ relationship to the venture world started off as somewhat fraught.
+Amazon CTO Werner Vogels said that VCs initially loathed AWS because it “robbed them of the opportunity to get significant chunks of young businesses” by providing previously unaffordable computer infrastructure.However, Vogels also noted that AWS has increasingly been accepted because it allows VCs to spread risk across a greater number of smaller startups.
 Nowadays, VCs often give away AWS gift certificates to their startups.